couchbaselabs/couchbase-shell/README.md

 # cbsh - a new couchbase shell!

-This project is a work in progress, come back later.
+This project is a work in progress, but we'd love your early feedback!

 # Usage

-If you want to run it right now, the bad news is you have to build it yourself.
+You can either build it from source if you want the latest and greatest or download (semi regular) binaries.
+Check the [releases](https://github.com/couchbaselabs/couchbase-shell/releases) page for the latest binaries available for your platform.
+For now we only build for linux and OSX.

+For the latest and greatest, build for yourself:

 Prerequisites:

  - Make sure to have a recent rust version installed (recommended: [rustup](https://rustup.rs/))
- - Install libcouchbase 3.0.0
+ - Depending on your platform you'll need some libraries installed through homebrew or apt etc.
+    - This should work for ubuntu (`sudo apt-get install git libssl-dev pkg-config cmake libevent-dev libxcb-composite0-dev libx11-dev llvm-dev libclang-dev clang`)

 Next, clone the repository and then run `cargo run`.
 The first time it will take some time since it builds all the dependencies, but you should end up in a shell.
 You can use `cargo run -- -h` to see all the available flags:

 ```
-/couchbase-shell$ cargo run -- -h
-   Compiling couchbase-shell v0.1.0 (/couchbase-shell)
-    Finished dev [unoptimized + debuginfo] target(s) in 13.54s
-     Running `target/debug/cbsh -h`
+$ ./cbsh --help
 The Couchbase Shell 0.1.0
 Alternative Shell and UI for Couchbase Server and Cloud